 Have Someone Keep You Accountable

 It’s always good to have someone keep check on you.
-So, if you’re willing to be called out every time you mindlessly scroll, then recruit your partner or a friend to keep tabs on you.
+So, if you’re willing to be called out every time you mindlessly scroll, then recruit your partner or a friend to do so.
 It might be frustrating at first but accountability is key.
 Maybe go deeper and institute a phone-free time in your house where everyone silences their devices and stashes them in a designated shoebox for a few hours.
 Yes, it will be hard to not have the shiny, glistening device within arm’s reach.
 But after a while you’ll relish the time you have away from it.

 Learn the True Meaning Behind Your Addiction